darktable-org/camera-support/README.md

 ### -bools

 Text to use for boolean fields.
-Format is "true,false" with a comma delimiter.
+Format is `true,false` with a comma delimiter.

 ### -escape